 - 1. Permit investments in companies that are inconsistent with the direction indicated by the Board. - 1.1.
 Permit investments in any company whose government defence contracts exceed 40% of overall revenue. - 2.
 Permit investments to be managed without the active involvement of well-qualified investment advisors with a proven track record who are independent of any investment fund. - 3.
-Invest or hold operating capital in insecure instruments, including uninsured chequing accounts and bonds of less than BBB Investment Grade average rating, or in non-interest bearing accounts except where necessary to facilitate ease in operational transactions. - 4.
-Permit investments to be exposed to greater than a moderate level of risk. - 4.1.
-Permit the portfolio to vary from the following criteria: - Minimum 0% and maximum 35% equity, and minimum of 20% to a maximum of 80% fixed income securities; - A balance of 0% to 50% cash or cash equivalents; - Diversification within asset categories to enhance performance and reduce risk. - Maximum individual bond maturity of 10 years. - Maximum position per issue of 5%, with the exception of Canadian Government Bonds. - 5.
+Hold operating capital in non-interest bearing accounts except where necessary to ease operational transactions. - 4.
+Permit investments to be exposed to greater than a moderate level of risk for capital preservation. - 4.1.
+Permit the portfolio to vary from the following criteria: - Minimum 0% and maximum 35% equity, and minimum of 0% to a maximum of 80% fixed income securities; - A balance of 0% to 100% cash or cash equivalents; - Diversification within asset categories to enhance performance and reduce risk. - Minimum bond rating of BBB. - Maximum individual bond maturity of 10 years. - Maximum position per issue of 5%, with the exception of Canadian Government Bonds. - 5.
 Let the board be without annual performance information, which provides actual percentage of return over a rolling 5-year period in comparison to industry benchmarks.